Skip to Content

 Located near Ken’s Lake, Faux Falls is just like it sounds – a man-made waterfall.
 But it’s beautiful and a fun spot to explore.
 When I was figuring out what to do in Moab and stumbled upon Faux Falls, I was thrilled!

 The cold water is refreshing on a hot summer day in the desert after a full day of hiking.
-From the campground, hike the .5 mile trail along the stream up to the falls where there’s a small pool (about the size of a hot tub) or explore underneath the waterfall as you cool off from the day.
+From the campground, the short hike is just a 0.5 mile trail along the stream up to the falls where there’s a small pool (about the size of a hot tub) or explore underneath the waterfall as you cool off from the day.

 Faux Falls isn’t a very large waterfall and stream, so if you see a lot of other cars in the parking lot, expect it to be crowded.